Qitmeer/qitmeer/README.md

-# Hawala
+# Qitmeer
-The transfer of trust.
+The guardian of trust.
 The core network of the Halachain